Svvord/iMAP/README.md

 ### Tutorials

-Tutorials and API reference are available in the <a href='tutorials'>.
+Tutorials and API reference are available in the <a href='tutorials'>tutorials directory</a>.